-If you are looking to understand more about your child’s educational development, you may choose to have a professional educational assessment done.
+Educational Assessments can help you understand more about your child’s educational development.
+So you may find yourself contacting an Educational Psychologist to have an assessment done.
 But there is more than one type of assessment, so how do you know which one is best?

 We look at the three main types of educational assessments that are often performed by qualified educational psychologists.

 Career choice assessments are aimed at anyone who wants to make a decision about their career.
-Educational Psychologists work both with adolescents nearing the end of their school career, as well as older individuals who have already set out on a career path and are considering a change in this path.
+Educational Psychologists often work with adolescents nearing the end of their school career.
+But very often we also work with older individuals who have already set out on a career path and are considering a change.

 A career choice assessment usually consists of the following:

 The results of all these tests are then integrated and recommendations made with regards to career choice.

 School-readiness assessments are usually recommended for children in the last term of their Grade R year.

 Parents are often confused by the term school-ready.
 They might be told that their child is not school-ready , while the Schools Act stipulates that all children must start school (Grade 1) in the year that they turn 7.
 Put very simply, a child is considered school ready when it is thought that they will be able to cope with the formal demands of schooling.

 Here are some of the things that are tested for in these assessments: